Tuesday, February 7, 2012

 Posted by D. Daniel Sokol

-ABSTRACT: In the context of platform competition in a two-sided market, we study how uncertainty and asymmetric information concerning the success of a new technology affects the strategies of the platforms and the market outcome.
+ABSTRACT: In the context of platform competition in a two-sided market, we study how ex-ante uncertainty and ex-post asymmetric information concerning the value of a new technology affects the strategies of the platforms and the market outcome.
 We find that the incumbent dominates the market by setting the welfare-maximizing quantity when the difference in the degree of asymmetric information between buyers and sellers is significant.
 However, if this difference is below a certain threshold, then even the incumbent platform will distort its quantity downward.
-Since a monopoly incumbent would set the welfare-maximizing quantity, this result indicates that platform competition may lead in a market failure: Competition results in a lower quantity and lower welfare than a monopoly.
+Since a monopoly incumbent would set the welfare-maximizing quantity, this result indicates that platform competition may lead to a market failure: Competition results in a lower quantity and lower welfare than a monopoly.
 We consider two applications of the model.
-First, the model provides a compelling argument why it is usually entrants, not incumbents, that bring major technological innovations to the market.
-Second, we consider multi-homing.
-We find that the incumbent dominates the market and earns higher profit under multi-homing than under single-homing.
-Multi-homing solves the market failure resulting from asymmetric information in that the incumbent can motivate the two sides to trade for the first-best quantity even if the difference in the degree of asymmetric information between the two sides is narrow.
+First, we consider multi-homing.
+We find that multi-homing solves the market failure resulting from asymmetric information.
+However, if platforms can impose exclusive dealing, then they will do so, which result in market inefficiency.
+Second, the model provides a new argument for why it is usually entrants, not incumbents, that bring major technological innovations to the market.